LucianoAdonis/lucianoadonis.github.io/pages/shopping.md

 - **Air Fryer**: can revive bread and make it feel fresh.
 What else do you want?
   - It's also incredible to fry other foods.
-- **Vertical Vacuum (Eufy)**: I'm not too fond of cords, this vacuum frees you from them.
+- **<span class="hover-image-trigger" data-image="../images/shopping/eufy-cordless-vacuum-s11.png">Cordless Vacuum (Eufy S11)</span>**: I'm not too fond of cords, this vacuum frees you from them.
   - Cleaning the dirt from the container is straightforward.
   - Double filters.
   - There may be other models, but this is more than enough for my needs.
-- **Robot Vacuum (Eufy Twin Turbo)**: there are multiple options and most of the time it comes down to what you need.
+- **<span class="hover-image-trigger" data-image="../images/shopping/eufy-twin-turbo-x8.png">Robot Vacuum (Eufy Twin Turbo X8)</span>**: there are multiple options and most of the time it comes down to what you need.
   - If you have a pet you will need a bigger dust container, and you don't get that under 200 USD.
   - In some reviews laser is considered dumb.
 But that applies for small spaces, in big open spaces it helps a lot.
   - If the above it is your case, then the displayed model is a good match.